SpeedyWeather/SpeedyWeather.jl/docs/src/examples_3D.md

 and a linear drag term that is applied near the planetary boundary but switches off all other physics in the primitive equation model without humidity.
-Switching off the surface wind would also automatically turn off the surface evaporation and sensible heat flux as that one is proportional to the surface wind (which is zero with `NoSurfaceWind`).
-But to also avoid the calculation being run at all we use `NoSurfaceEvaporation()` and `NoSurfaceSensibleHeat()` for the model constructor.
+Switching off the surface wind would also automatically turn off the surface evaporation (not relevant in the primitive _dry_ model) and sensible heat flux as that one is proportional to the surface wind (which is zero with `NoSurfaceWind`).
+But to also avoid the calculation being run at all we use `NoSurfaceHeatFlux()` for the model constructor.
 Many of the `NoSomething` model components do not require the spectral grid to be passed on, but as a convention we allow every model component to have it for construction even if not required.